 Where: Regent’s Park Open Air Theatre, closest tube Baker Street; check website for ticket prices.

-There are lots of music festivals taking place this summer and the Kaleidoscope Festival is one of them.
-Taking place on Saturday 23rd July in Alexandra Palace, North London, the all-day festival promises bands (including Orbital and the Happy Mondays), DJs, Comedy and more.
+There are lots of music festivals taking place this summer but one of our favourites for families is the Kaleidoscope Festival.
+Taking place on Saturday 15 July in Alexandra Palace, North London, the all-day festival promises bands (including Hot Chip and former Supergrass front man Gaz Coombes), DJs, Comedy and more.

 The Family Area promises magic, arts and crafts, and even a Mini Land Rover Experience presented by Go Ape.
 Fingers crossed for warm weather.